lebeli/recipe-app/README.md

 Any images needed for the application are stored in the folder called 'images'.

+### Navigation
+The main class of the application is called 'App.jsx'.
+Eventhough you can 'navigate' to details, fluffy-bear still is a single-page application.
+What changes is the content displayed between the Header and Footer.
+This content is set in the render() method inside App.jsx.
+The state has a variable 'pageNumber', which is set to 0 initially.
+As soon as the user triggers "goToDetails()" by clicking on the image, the pageNumber is set to 1.
+If the user clicks on the 'back' button, the method 'handleGoBack()' is triggered, which sets pageNumber to 0.
+If the pageNumber is 0 the Filter, Recommender and AddRecipe components are rendered, if the pageNumber is 1 the Details Component is rendered.

 ## Backend
-### Getting Started
 The fluffy-bear backend is deployed as spring boot application with mysql database access - both running in docker containers.
-These instructions will cover requirements and usage for running both services in docker containers.

-#### Deploying the application
-Inside the root project folder, simply execute "docker-compose up".
-This will create and start images/containers for:
-1. MYSQL database
-2. Spring Boot application
-3. React frontend dev server

 #### Usage
 ##### Requesting filtered recipes